Adoratorio/demetra/README.md

 # Demetra

-A utility library for Wordpress custom API interaction, using the **adora-theme** endpoint.
+A utility library for WordPress custom API interaction, using the **adora-theme** endpoint.

 ## Installation
 ```bash